Line data Source code

 69 :

-70 : Here the same is done use [RMSD](RMSD.md) instead of [DRMSD](DRMSD.md)
+70 : Here the same is done use [RMSD](RMSD.md) instead of [DRMSD](DRMSD.md), which is normally faster.

 71 :